carneeki/trainset/README.md

 to get a listing of all combinations close to 2.50mm pitch.

 # TODO list items
+Some of the TODO stuffs:
-[ ] lookups
+[x] lookups
-[ ] write a binary file for storing gear combos with fast lookups [x] write the text file to an output rather than to STDOUT (screen) [ ] merge the different configuration files (.lib.txt, .gb.txt, and the three magic numbers into a single configuration file) [x] less ``.clone()``s in the code
+[x] write a binary file for storing gear combos with fast lookups [x] write the text file to an output rather than to STDOUT (screen) [ ] merge the different configuration files (.lib.txt, .gb.txt, and the three magic numbers into a single configuration file) [x] less ``.clone()``s in the code